 Notably, the favorable properties of the algorithm come at little cost.
-We incorporated line and corner features into a particle filter which runs online on our NimbRo humanoid soccer robots.
+We incorporated line and corner features into a particle filter which runs online on our humanoid soccer robots.
 This is possible, because the costly per-particle association decision of observed features to landmarks can be simplified.

 The remainder of the paper is organized as follows.
 The next section reviews previous work on line-based localization.
-Section III and IV describe preprocessing and feature extraction, respectively.
-In Section V we describe how line and corner features can be used in a particle filter.
-We provide qualitative and quantitative experimental results in Section VI.
+Section 3 and 4 describe preprocessing and feature extraction, respectively.
+In Section 5 we describe how line and corner features can be used in a particle filter.
+We provide qualitative and quantitative experimental results using motion capture as ground truth in Section 6.